Are Humans Meant to Hibernate?

-Do humans need more sleep during the winter?
-It certainly seems that way, especially if you’re struggling to get through this time of year with enough energy to say “Happy Holidays”… However, experts say our sleep needs don’t change between the seasons.
+Do humans need more sleep during the winter months?
+It certainly seems that way, especially if you’re struggling to get through this time of year feeling rested enough to say “Happy Holidays”… However, experts say our sleep needs don’t change between the seasons.
 Then why are we more tired during the colder months?
 And what can we do about it?

 Researchers say that a main reason for this increased sleepiness has to do with an imbalance in our sleep cycles, and specifically, the master sleep hormone, melatonin.
 When it gets dark, our bodies begin producing melatonin to help us fall asleep.
 During the winter, when the nights are longer, many people experience an increase in melatonin production earlier in the day, which can throw off sleep cycles—resulting in more daytime sleepiness.
 The good news is, there are several key steps you can take to help reset your body’s natural rhythms and sleep cycles.
 These measures can help ensure that you get to bed at the right time, sleep more deeply, and have more energy during the day.

-- Brighten Your Day—Increasing exposure to bright lights during the winter can help mimic an earlier sunrise and a later sunset…essentially giving you a more extended day.
+- Brighten Your Day—Increasing exposure to bright natural light and artificial light during the winter can help mimic an earlier sunrise and a later sunset…essentially giving you a more extended day.
 This can support melatonin balance and help you stay energized.

 - Eat for Energy—Emphasize low-sugar foods, as well as brightly colored vegetables that provide an abundance of phytonutrients and fiber to support energy.
 You can also include nutrients such as B vitamins and D3—these work to optimize natural energy production and overall vitality.